4. Mangoes, Malnutrition, and Modernization

 Food production must be increased in Haiti.
 The secret lies in finding appropriate methods at very little cost, if any, that subsistence farmers will readily accept.

-Climate is the second problem in trying to transfer American agricultural know-how to Haiti.
+Climate is the second problem in transferring American agricultural know-how to Haiti.
 Most of North America's farm belt is in the Temperate Zone.
 Haiti, on the other hand, is a tropical country.
 What works in one climate may fail miserably in the other.
 A few years ago, for instance, someone brought some new hybrid seed corn to Haiti.
 Instead of the promised abundant harvest, the "miracle" corn refused to grow in Haiti's tropical weather.

 Some things being done successfully in Haiti to boost food production include terracing the mountainsides, rebuilding the soil with composted organic matter, and the use of wells with hand pumps to provide irrigation water during droughts.